brandonfrulla/daxsoCLI/web/README.md

 # Page content...
 ```

 This uses the `title` and `description` properties to set the document title, meta title, meta description, and Open Graph description.
-See `src/components/HeadSEO.astro` for more SEO related properties.
+See `src/components/HeadSEO.astro` for more SEO-related properties.

 ### Sidebar Navigation